CRUMB #31

 The Golden Bay Summer Arts Featival presents an evening of poems and songs showcasing a striking group of local and visiting poets and singers at the Mussel Inn

 This two hour special will feature singer Andrew Lockwood from the UK, and poet/musician Neal Bonner, resident of Pupu Valley.
-Home-grown poets Rose Michel von Dreger, Jude Zwanikken, Emma Callaghan and Mark Raffills craft words of fire along with Kimmy West from the USA.
+Home-grown poets Rose Michel von Dreger, Jude Zwanikken, Emma Callaghan, Kristina Jensen and Mark Raffills craft words of fire along with Kimmy West from the USA.
 Each performer will present a 15 minute set.
 Tickets at the door on the night.

 Andrew Lockwood